xap5xap/demoGraphql/README.md

-This simple React app demostrates the use of Apollo client, Tailwind css, Storybook and unit testing
+This simple React app demonstrates the use of Apollo client, Tailwind css, Storybook and unit testing

 ## Available Scripts